 Yes.
 AppleLogic and its participants do develop hardware products to help bridge the gaps to do what is required to build vintage Apple systems in FPGA's.
 These hardware products don't use 'complex to assemble' Ball Grid Array devices (BGA's) and the designs are available freely to download and build yourself.

 Does AppleLogic and its participants design hardware products as well?

 As we design soft Apple systems for FPGA's, we hope to develop and port across our Apple designs as well as other Apple II projects to several different FPGA development platforms.
-The Nanoboard II (Altium) is the preferred platform at this point, as it is designed to accommodate complex systems that span several FPGA's in a single project and can accommodate the physical pheripheral hardware card requirements that make an Apple II system complete.
+The Nanoboard is my preferred platform, simply because I designed them and know the platform well.
+The Nanoboard can accommodate complex systems that span several FPGA's in a single project and manage the physical peripheral hardware card requirements that make an Apple II system complete.